talis/gotmilk-hack/README.md

 - Last read date/time
 - Resistor value - higher values mean LESS pressure (as in less milk)
 - Voltage - will vary depending on the resistence in the pad (will be higher with less pressure)
+- Message - this is a text string message (potentially for posting to HipChat)

+Messages are sent to HipChat on a specific status change only - i.e. when going from milk being okay to milk being low.
+Or if there was no milk and then someone bought milk.

+Possible messages sent to HipChat:

+- Milk has all gone (or been left out of the fridge!) - This is shown if the milk has literally all gone or is too low to measure or has been left out of the fridge
+- Milk running low - please buy more - This is shown if the milk level is getting low
+- Milk level currently okay - This is shown if there is currently sufficient milk
+- Milk is plentiful! - This is shown if there is a lot of milk left